Modern immigration to the United Kingdom: Restrictions on immigration from the Commonwealth

 The Conservative MP Enoch Powell had campaigned hard for tighter controls on immigration.
-On 20 April 1968, one month after the adoption of the Act, he made his famous "Rivers of Blood" speech, (Note: The Act received Royal Assent on 1 March; the speech was delivered on 20 April.) in which he warned his audience of what he believed would be the consequences of continued unchecked immigration from the Commonwealth to Britain.
-Conservative Party leader Edward Heath fired Powell from his Shadow Cabinet the day after the speech, and he never held another senior political post.
+On 20 April 1968, one month after the adoption of the Act, he made his famous 'Rivers of Blood' speech, (Note: The Act received Royal Assent on 1 March; the speech was delivered on 20 April.) in which he warned his audience of what he believed would be the consequences of continued unchecked immigration from the Commonwealth to Britain.
+Conservative Party leader Edward Heath sacked Powell from his Shadow Cabinet the day after the speech, and he never held another senior political post.
 Powell received 110,000 letters – only 2,300 disapproving.
 Three days after the speech, on 23 April, as the Race Relations Bill was being debated in the House of Commons, around 2,000 dockers walked off the job to march on Westminster protesting against Powell's dismissal.
 The next day, 400 meat porters from Smithfield market handed in a 92-page petition in support of Powell.
-At that time, 43% of junior doctors working in NHS hospitals, and some 30% of student nurses, were immigrants, without which the health service would needed to have been curtailed.
+At that time, 43% of junior doctors working in NHS hospitals, and some 30% of student nurses, were immigrants, without which the health service would have needed to be curtailed.

 Until the Commonwealth Immigrants Act 1962, all Commonwealth citizens could enter and stay in the UK without any restriction.
 The Act made Citizens of the United Kingdom and Colonies (CUKCs), whose passports were not directly issued by the UK Government (i.e., passports issued by the Governor of a colony or by the Commander of a British protectorate), subject to immigration control.
 In 1972, the Heath administration introduced the first proposed Immigration Rules under the 1971 act.
-The rules proposal drew criticism from Conservative Party backbenchers, because it formally implemented a limit of six months of leave to enter as a visitor for white "Old Commonwealth" citizens who were "non-patrial" (did not have Right of Abode under the 1971 act, generally because they did not have a parent or grandparent from the UK).
+The rules proposal drew criticism from Conservative Party backbenchers, because it formally implemented a limit of six months of leave to enter as a visitor for white 'Old Commonwealth' citizens who were 'non-patrial' (did not have Right of Abode under the 1971 act, generally because they did not have a parent or grandparent from the UK).
 At the same time the proposal opened the door to free movement of certain European workers from European Economic Community member states.
 Seven backbenchers voted against the proposed Rules and 53 abstained, leading to defeat.
-Minutes from a Cabinet meeting the next day conclude that "anti-European sentiment" among backbenchers, who instead preferred "Old Commonwealth" migration to the UK, was at the core of the result.
+Minutes from a Cabinet meeting the next day conclude that 'anti-European sentiment' among backbenchers, who instead preferred 'Old Commonwealth' migration to the UK, was at the core of the result.
 The proposal was revised, and the first Rules were passed in January 1973.